Please note, pages have been optimized for Chrome, Firefox, Edge, and Safari.

 2. The relative difference must be at least 10% when framed negatively.

-Across a group of measures within a subject area and topic, each State receives a performance meter score.
+Across a group of measures within a subject area and topic, each state receives a performance meter score.
 First, points are assigned to each measure as follows:

-1. 1 point for each State-level measure that was better than the national overall estimate
+1. 1 point for each state-level measure that was better than the national overall estimate

-2. 0.5 points for each State-level measure that was average, relative to the national overall estimate
+2. 0.5 points for each state-level measure that was average, relative to the national overall estimate

-3. 0 points for each State-level measure that was worse than the national overall estimate
+3. 0 points for each state-level measure that was worse than the national overall estimate

 Next, the points are combined into a meter score: